bryandotnewton/objpack/README.md

 ## Install

-    npm install bufferpack
+    npm install objpack

-## Reference
+## API

 The module defines the following functions:

-### unpack(format, buffer, position)
+### unpack(format, buffer[, offset])

-Return an array or object containing values unpacked from the octet array a, beginning at position p, according to the supplied format string.
-If there are more octets in a than required by the format string, the excess is ignored.
+Return an array or object containing values unpacked from the `buffer` object, beginning at position `offset`, according to the supplied format string.
+If there are more octets in the `buffer` than required by the format string, the excess is ignored.
 If there are fewer octets than required, unpack() will return undefined.
-If no value is supplied for the p argument, zero is assumed.
+If no value is supplied for the `offset` argument, zero is assumed.
 By default an array of values is returned.
 However, if all format characters are assigned a name/key an object containing all key/value pairs will returned.

-### packTo(format, buffer, position, values)
+### packTo(format, buffer, offset, values)

-Pack and store the values array into the supplied octet array a, beginning at position p.
+Pack and store the `values` array into the supplied `buffer`, beginning at position `offset`.
 If there are more values supplied than are specified in the format string, the excess is ignored.
 If there are fewer values supplied, packTo() will return false.
 If there is insufficient space in a to store the packed values, packTo() will return false.
-On success, packTo() returns the a argument.
+On success, packTo() returns the `buffer` argument.
 If any value is of an inappropriate type, the results are undefined.

 ### pack(format, values)

-Return an octet array containing the packed values array.
+Return a node buffer containing the packed values array.
 If there are more values supplied than are specified in the format string, the excess is ignored.
 If there are fewer values supplied, pack() will return false.
 If any value is of an inappropriate type, the results are undefined.